shinolab/autd3-doc/src/en/Users_Manual/Emulator/emulator.md

 > NOTE: In Rust, besides `RangeXYZ`, you can use `RangeZXY`, `RangeXY` for 2D, `RangeX` for 1D and so on, or `Vec<Vector3>` to specify arbitrary points.
 > In Python, only `RangeXYZ` is available.

-Enabling the `print_progress` option will display the calculation progress.
-Enabling the `gpu` option will execute the calculation on the GPU.

 Due to the potential for high memory consumption, the `next` function is used to retrieve only specific times.
 The `skip` function can be used to skip a specified amount of time.